Obtaining Informed Consent

 - Through a signed consent form: This is the norm for most research conducted in the United States.
 See a sample consent form.

 - Through implied consent: When the researcher employs a survey, they may include at the beginning of the survey a full explanation of the nature of the research.
 If the subject proceeds to answer the survey questions, consent is implied.
-The implied consent text must specifically ask RSs to print or download a copy of the consent text that they can keep for their records.
+The implied consent text must include all components of informed consent listed below, and must specifically ask RSs to print or download a copy of the consent text that they can keep for their records.

 - Through verbal consent: This may be used when . . .

 - The researcher conducts low-risk research in which RSs are members of a distinct cultural group or community in which signing forms is not the norm.